Travel with kids can be overwhelming. Here’s how to enjoy a family trip without walking through it in a sleep-deprived daze.

-Look, travel is hard on everybody.
-Exciting, yes.
-But also totally and utterly overwhelming sometimes, and kids are way less equipped to deal with it.
-They get hungry.
-Bored.
-Grumpy.
-Overwhelmed.
-Overstimulated.
+Travel is hard on everybody.
+Exciting, yes, but traveling can also be utterly overwhelming at times, and kids are way less equipped to deal with it than adults.
+No matter their age, children get hungry, bored, grumpy, and overstimulated.
 And then when they finally arrive at their destination, everything is new, and sleep is so overrated.

-A kid whose sleep schedule is altered can throw off any possibility of having a good time though, so don’t let this runaway train get away from you.
+However, a kid whose sleep schedule is altered can throw off any possibility of having a good time.
+Don’t worry — we’ve got you covered.
 Here’s how to keep your kids on their sleep schedule while you travel.

 #1 — Stick to Your Routine